Today, I would like to take some time and share some of my best closing tips for network marketers.

 If you are talking to someone you already know, this step is vitally important.

 People who know you really well are MUCH more likely to listen to a trusted adviser that you know, than listen to you.

 It’s hard to be a prophet in your own land.

 Use your sponsor or upline to help you close your prospects whenever possible, until you have mastered these skills yourself.

 One of my favorite things to do is to ask YES questions.

-This gets them in the right frame of mind and subconsciously prepares them to say yes to you when you ask them to get involved.
+This gets them in the right frame of mind and subconsciously prepares them to say YES to you when you ask them to join or buy.

 Never ask a question where your prospect can answer NO.

 Objections are normal in every sale.
 I’m actually scared when I get a prospect who doesn’t have any objections.
 I welcome objections.
 I anticipate them.
 After all, there are only five to eight objections you will ever hear from your prospects.
 The most common ones include: